 Recording all leases on the balance sheet is a complex task, and the system used to-date may not have the capabilities to capture the data elements required for compliance.
 This is why many companies are choosing to upgrade lease accounting and management software.
 Quality lease accounting solutions are always a part of an overall lease management system.
 The best software solution providers have decades of experience with equipment and real estate leases and offer multiple modules that reach far beyond lease accounting compliance.
 Selecting a proven and well-established lease management system that includes robust lease accounting capabilities is a strategic move many companies are making now.

 While it may be tempting to make radical changes during the transition period, it is best to refrain from major process and system changes that do not relate to lease accounting at this point.
 Instead, consider a phased project approach.
 The first phase, due by the end of the fiscal year, involves connecting existing lease data to a lease accounting system for essential functionality.
-As long as a robust and proven software solution is selected now, additional phases can be rolled out strategically at a later date.
+Now is the time to select robust and proven software solutions.
+Additional phases will roll out at later dates as determined by company strategy.

-Early adopters to the new ASC 842 and IFRS 16 standards consistently report that more time is needed for lease accounting compliance than originally anticipated.
+Early adopters have consistently reported that more time is crucial to reaching compliance.
 However, by focusing on a phased approach with an eye on these high-risk issues, companies may establish a critical path to success and ultimately make next year’s audit more risk averse.

 If you need some back up in the intricate compliance process, look no further than CoStar Real Estate Manager.
 Schedule a demo today to see how CoStar will get your company over the compliance standard finish line.